tutkuince/data-structures-and-algorithm/README.md

 ## Tree
 - A **tree** is a kind of data structure that is used to represent the data in hierarchical form.
 - It can be defined as a collection of objects or entities called as nodes that are linked together to simulate a hierarchy.
 - **Tree** is a non-linear data structure as the data in a tree is not stored linearly or sequentially.

+### Binary Search Tree
+- In a **Binary Search Tree**, the value of left node must be smaller thatn the parent node, and the value of right node must be greater than the parent node.
+- This rule is applied recursively to the left and right subtrees of the root.